 Having made this determination, the factual evidence on the claim is then assessed to determine whether all, or only part of, the neurosensory loss is due to occupational exposure to causes of hearing loss in British Columbia as required by the Act.
+The hearing loss is due to exposure to occupational noise in British Columbia if the worker's employment in British Columbia was of causative significance in the worker's hearing loss.
+Causative significance means more than a trivial or insignificant aspect.

 The resulting portion of the worker's total impairment is then assessed for an award using the percentage ranges listed in Schedule D.